 \subsubsection{Comparing with literature studies}

 The Red Potato adds to the small yet growing collection of $z\gtrsim 3$ quiescent galaxies discovered in overdense, gas-rich environments \citep{Kalita2021,Kubo2021,deGraaff2025,Umehata2025a,Perez-Martinez2025,Guo2025}.
-Preventive jet-mode AGN feedback was commonly proposed to explain their existence.

-Two of these studies investigated the impacts of such preventive feedback by analyzing the CGM properties in detail. \cite{PerezGonzalez2025} discovered H$\alpha$-emitting CGM with high velocity dispersion values of 200--300~km/s around a quiescent galaxy, which agrees with our measured values (\S \ref{subsec:analysis_line_spatial_extents}) and indicates the presence of turbulent cool CGM.
-On the other hand, \cite{Guo2025} discovered a large Ly$\alpha$-emitting CGM which is centered at a quiescent galaxy and has a steep radial velocity gradient according to the Ly$\alpha$ line profiles.
-They interpreted the Ly$\alpha$ velocity gradient as a potential sign of active gas accretion, barring the impacts of resonance scattering on the Ly$\alpha$ profiles (e.g., \citealt{Verhamme2006}), and further argued that the quenching is most likely due to the impacts of AGN feedback on the galaxy interior rather than the halt of CGM gas accretion.
+Preventive jet-mode AGN feedback has been commonly proposed to explain their existence.
+Two of these studies investigate the impacts of such preventive feedback by analyzing the CGM properties in detail. \cite{PerezGonzalez2025} discover H$\alpha$-emitting CGM with high velocity dispersion values of 200--300~km/s around a quiescent galaxy, which agrees with our measured values (Sect.\ \ref{subsec:analysis_line_spatial_extents}) and indicates the presence of turbulent cool CGM.
+On the other hand, \cite{Guo2025} discover a large Ly$\alpha$-emitting CGM which is centered at a quiescent galaxy and has a steep radial velocity gradient according to the Ly$\alpha$ line profiles.
+They interpret the Ly$\alpha$ velocity gradient as a potential sign of active gas accretion, barring the impacts of resonance scattering on the Ly$\alpha$ profiles (e.g., \citealt{Verhamme2006}), and further argue that the quenching is most likely due to the impacts of AGN feedback on the galaxy interior rather than the halt of CGM gas accretion.
 This appears at odds with the findings of this work, reporting no significant gas velocity gradient or signs of gas accretion in the H$\alpha$ kinematics.
-The cause of this potential discrepancy remains to be investigated with better sample statistics and a more comprehensive analysis of the CGM kinematics using non-resonant emission lines such as H$\alpha$ in the future.
+The cause of this potential discrepancy remains to be investigated with better sample statistics and a more comprehensive analysis of the CGM kinematics using nonresonant emission lines such as H$\alpha$ in the future.